Jennie-QIAN/Jennie-QIAN/README.md

 # Hi there 👋

-I'm Zhenni, full stack developer👩🏻‍💻 building useful and delighful applications, practicing writing clean code.
+I'm Zhenni, full stack developer👩🏻‍💻 building useful and delighful applications, practicing clean code.

-I was a product manager for 4 years, conceiving product visions, elaborating strategies, writing specs and US and empowering creatives to build useful, engaging and inclusive solutions.
+I had been a product manager for 4 years, conceiving product visions, elaborating strategies, writing specs and US and empowering creatives to build useful, engaging and inclusive solutions.

 ### 🌟 Student for life.
 Stay hungry, stay foolish 😋